manireddy1997/CrimeAnalysisSF/README.md

 # An analytics on the Sanfrancisco Crimes

 This project gives insight on crimes registered in San Francisco.
-Th source for this data id from the SF government website.
+The source for this data is from the SF government website.

 [Sanfrancisco Crimes Data](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783)